-To ensure that the Sustainable Packaging Guidelines (SPG) or equivalent is being used to evaluate all packaging.
+To ensure that the Sustainable Packaging Guidelines (SPGs) or equivalent is being used to evaluate all packaging.

 2.1 Packaging Design and Procurement

 This criteria considers actions taken to ensure that sustainability principles are considered in the design or procurement of packaging.
 You should have a documented procedure to use the Sustainable Packaging Guidelines (SPGs), or an equivalent set of principles, to evaluate and improve packaging.
 You should also be tracking the number of products that have had their packaging designed or reviewed with reference to sustainability principles.

 Core: this criteria must be attempted by all Members.

 Conditional: must satisfactorily meet the conditions of one question before progressing to the next.

 - Product manufacturers/brand owners: The scope of this criteria is all packaging used to distribute your products, including retail packaging, packaging for online sales, shelf-ready packaging, and distribution packaging (shippers, pallets, stretch wrap etc.).

 - Packaging suppliers: The scope of this criteria is the packaging used to distribute your products.